Baraisa

-'Ashok Kumar Dwivedi' Aka 'Babbu Karvariya' is a well known personality in baraisa who was the Zamindar of the village at the time of Zamindari System.
-Also after the end of zamindari system their impact among the people remain the same and they are still solving the people's issues of the village.
+'Ashok Kumar Dwivedi' Aka 'Babbu Dubey' is a well known personality in Baraisa who was the Zamindar of the village at the time of Zamindari System.
+Also after the end of zamindari system his impact among the people remain the same and he is still solving the issues of the villagers.

-In Baraisa the temple of lord Hanuman is very popular among the people of baraisa.
+In Baraisa the temple of lord Hanuman is very popular among the people of Baraisa.

-Baraisa come under the Manjhanpur Tehsil and the MLA of Manjhanpur is of BJP, Lal Bahadur.
+Baraisa come under the Manjhanpur Tehsil and the MLA of Manjhanpur is of SP, Indrajeet Saroj through 2017 election.